French Protectorate Residence, Rabat: Embassy of France

 Following the independence of Morocco in 1956, the Residence became the chancery of the French Embassy in Morocco.
 The building's central location in Rabat's government quarter, however, made it an unsustainable reminder of France's former colonial regime.
 In the 1970s, France and Morocco negotiated a series of real estate agreements, one on to build a new embassy on a less central location in Western Rabat, and another on to finalize the transfer of the residence and other French properties to the Moroccan state.
 The new embassy complex designed by architect Guillermo Jullian de la Fuente, which includes offices and residences for France's diplomats, was built in phases from 1976 to 1986.

 Moroccan Ministry of Interior

 After the embassy left, the adjacent Ministry of Interior of Morocco, then led by the powerful Driss Basri, annexed the property in the mid-1980s.

-A project developed in the early 2010s and further publicized in 2020, to relocate Rabat's Museum of History and Civilizations on the former Residence grounds, had not been implemented as of late 2022.
+A project was developed in the early 2010s to relocate Rabat's Museum of History and Civilizations on the former Residence grounds, and further publicized in 2020, but was not implemented.